cloudquery/cloudquery/website/pages/docs/plugins/sources/shopify/overview.md

 - `max_retries` (integer, optional.
 Default: 30):
   Number of retries if a request was rate limited.

+- `page_size` (integer, optional.
+Default: 50):
+  Maximum number of items queried each request.
+Find an optimum value to balance amount of data fetched and requests timing out.
+Maximum value 250.

 ## Example

 This example syncs from Shopify to a Postgres destination.
 The (top level) source spec section is described in the [Source Spec Reference](https://www.cloudquery.io/docs/reference/source-spec).
 Incremental syncing is enabled and will be saved to a `.cq/state/` directory by default.